mirjunaid26/mirjunaid26.github.io/docs/tutorial-basics/apptainers.md

 BUG_REPORT_URL="https://gitlab.alpinelinux.org/alpine/aports/-/issues"
 Apptainer>

-You can see now that we are on Alpine Linux instead and Ubuntu.
+You can see now that we are on Alpine Linux instead of Ubuntu.
 So, we just sawpped our OS with a single command.
 That's the essence of containers.

 Now, if we want to do the same thing without shelling into the container, we can do so using exec command